bloominstituteoftechnology/Precourse/Lesson2-Intro-to-JS/README.md

     logsHello();
 ```

 In this example we declare a function "logsHello" and we set it up to console.log "hello".
 We can then see in order to run this function, we need to write the name and parentheses.
-This is the syntax to run a fucntion.
+This is the syntax to run a function.
 A function always needs parentheses to run.

 ### Arguments